 To mark the 25th anniversary of the Los Angeles riots that followed the acquittal of the four L.A. police officers charged with beating Rodney King, National Geographic Documentary Films is presenting a new look at those charged events that reverberated throughout the city.

-Directed by Dan Lindsay and TJ Martin — Oscar winners for the 2011 doc Undefeated, about a high school football team — LA 92 is set to premiere at New York’s Tribeca Film Festival on April 21.
-It will then have a limited theatrical release in N.Y. and Los Angeles on April 28 before making its television broadcast debut on National Geographic on April 30.
+Directed by Dan Lindsay and TJ Martin — Oscar winners for the 2011 doc Undefeated, about a high school football team — LA 92 premiered at New York’s Tribeca Film Festival.

 The film is produced by Lightbox’s Simon and Jonathan Chinn, who first proposed the idea for the doc to Lindsay and Martin.
 “Our goal with LA 92 is to reframe the story of this tragedy for a modern audience, and we hope it will encourage reflection and debate as we wrestle with these very real conflicts that continue to plague America’s cities,” the two producers said in a statement.